manish-developerhub/ewaste-project/README.md

-# Wixstro - Wix Astro Template
+ Astro Template

-A modern, full-featured Wix Astro template built with React, TypeScript, and Tailwind CSS.
-This template provides a solid foundation for building dynamic, interactive websites with Wix's powerful ecosystem.
+A modern, full-featured  Astro template built with React, TypeScript, and Tailwind CSS.
+This template provides a solid foundation for building dynamic, interactive websites with powerful ecosystem.

 ## 🚀 Features